 Is having Celiac disease the same as having a wheat or gluten allergy?

-No. That’s because Celiac disease is an autoimmune disorder that is characterized by an intolerance or sensitivity to wheat or gluten products.
-Those with wheat allergies can eat grains that a person with Celiac disease cannot.
+No. Celiac disease is an autoimmune disorder that is characterized by an intolerance or sensitivity to wheat or gluten products.
+Those with wheat allergies can eat some grains that a person with Celiac disease cannot.

 What confuses some individuals is that symptoms for wheat or gluten insensitivity without the presence of Celiac disease can be similar: abdominal pain, diarrhea and weight loss, anemia, joint pain, headaches and fatigue, among others.
 Some people experience few or no symptoms, which contributes to the disease being undiagnosed.

 Gluten is a common food antigen that is found in wheat, barley, rye, and triticale.
 It gives bread dough its elasticity and chewiness, and is also used in a variety of processed foods and personal care products.
 Not all grains and flours contain gluten.
 For example, rice, quinoa, buckwheat, corn, flax, and nut flours are all gluten-free.